-Roles played by broadcast media in educating and enlightening the university students on drug abuse Frequency Percentage
+Response Frequency Percentage

 Yes 25 50%

 No 10 20%

 Not sure 15 30%

 Total 50 100%

-Based on the information presented on the table above, 50% of the respondents agreed.
-20% of the respondents disagreed and 30% of the respondents were not sure.

-The information implied that broadcast media play an important role in educating and enlightening the university students on drug abuse evidenced by the majority respondents who agreed.
-The respondents who disagreed were the minority but could not be neglected by the researcher since they were to be considered in devising mechanisms of improving the broadcast media's performance especially in educating and enlightening the university students on drug abuse with its associated challenges it pose on their health, community and academic performance.
+Based on the information presented on the table above, 50% of the respondents agreed, 20% of the respondents disagreed and 30% of the respondents were not sure.
+The information implied that broadcasting media play an important role in fighting against drug abuse evidenced by the majority respondents who agreed.
+The respondents who disagreed were the minority but could not be

-The respondents were given an opportunity to tick based on their level of understanding concerning the role of broadcast media in educating and enlightening the university students on drug abuse and the results were expressed by the table as shown below.
+The respondents were given an opportunity to tick based on their level of understanding concerning the role of broadcasting media in fighting against drug abuse and the results were expressed by the table as shown below.